-Every passenger-vehicle OEM in India mapped against FY26 units, BEV mix, curb weight, CAFE-II margin, and 5-year strategic role — from Maruti's 1.82M-unit volume exposure to Tata's structural credit surplus.
+Every passenger-vehicle OEM in India mapped against FY26 units, BEV mix, curb weight, and 5-year strategic role — from Maruti's 1.87M-unit volume exposure to Tata's structural credit surplus.

-Five columns define each OEM's CAFE position.
-Units FY26 is FY25-26 PV sales from VAHAN aggregates.
-BEV % is the share of those units that are battery-electric.
-CAFE-II margin (g) is the OEM's fleet average minus its individual mass-curve target — a positive number means the OEM is comfortably under target, a negative number means it is in deficit.
+Four data columns and a classification define each OEM's CAFE position.
+Units FY26 is FY25-26 PV retail from VAHAN/FADA aggregates.
+BEV % is the share of FY26 units that are battery-electric (FY26 dispatch data).
 Curb kg is the sales-weighted average curb weight, which drives the individual target via the mass curve.
 5-yr role is our classification of whether the OEM will likely be a credit-market net buyer, net seller, balanced, or penalty-leaning under base-case CAFE-III assumptions.

 A note on the numbers